Woodbridge High School (New Jersey)

-Woodbridge High School is a four-year comprehensive public high school located in Woodbridge Township, in Middlesex County, New Jersey, serving students in ninth through twelfth grades as part of the Woodbridge Township School District.
+Woodbridge High School is a four-year comprehensive public high school located in Woodbridge Township, in Middlesex County, New Jersey, United States, serving students in ninth through twelfth grades as part of the Woodbridge Township School District.
 The high school is one of three in the district, together with Colonia High School and John F. Kennedy Memorial High School.
 The school is accredited until July 2025 and has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1928.

 As of the 2023–24 school year, the school had an enrollment of 1,654 students and 129.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.8:1.
 There were 596 students (36.0% of enrollment) eligible for free lunch and 201 (12.2% of students) eligible for reduced-cost lunch.

 History

 The township's first school building was constructed in 1876 on School Street in Woodbridge Proper and was designated Public School No. 1 (PS 1).
 Built at a cost of $25,000, The school opened in January 1877, and high school classes were initially held there.
 The clock, bell, and bell tower have since been removed, along with other renovations that have been done to the building.
 The bell now resides at Parker Press Park.
 The building now serves as the headquarters of the Woodbridge Board of Education.
 The first high school graduation took place in 1883, with two graduates.

 In 1948, a football field and stadium were built on the site of the former Woodbridge Speedway, a wooden auto racetrack.
 The facility was dedicated as "The Stadium" and later renamed "Nick Priscoe Field" in the 1970s in honor of a football coach Nick Prisco.

 The original Woodbridge High School building opened in 1911 at Barron and Grove Avenues, and was replaced in 1956 by a building constructed adjacent to a new football stadium, at which time the former high school building was repurposed as Woodbridge Middle School.
 The previous stadium, known as Legion Field, was vacated to make way for the southbound lanes of the New Jersey Turnpike.
 Even with the new building, rapid growth in the township meant that the high school held split sessions until 1964, with freshmen and sophomores attending in the afternoon, and juniors and seniors in the morning.

 The 1956 high school construction included what was then Kelly Street, later renamed Samuel Lupo Place in the 1980s in recognition of another former football coach.
 The class of 1956, consisting of 317 students, was the last to graduate from the Barron Avenue building.